meedan/watchbot/README.md

 In order to write a new checker, you just need to:

-1. Add the new condition to the `conditions` property on `config/watchbot.yml`
+1. Add the new condition to the `conditions` property in your configuration file
 2. Write a new method with your condition name under the module `LinkCheckers` (this method should return `false` in order to not notify the client or any other thing, which will be notified to the client, and can write/read link data on its `data` attribute, which is a hash)

 ### How to communicate with the Watchbot